Linus4/eldritchinstinct/eldritch-instinct-srd.md

 For the **First Evocation**, the PC must make an MK save.
 On a fail, they must either start over and learn the spell from scratch, or they may try again.
 However, if they fail the second save without starting over, all spell costs are multiplied by 1d6 and the Warden rolls on the miscast table.

-Casting a spell can cost MP, WIL, generate Insight or require an Insight save.
+Casting a spell can cost MP, WIL, and generate Insight or Broken notches.
 If you cast a spell, but do not have sufficient MP, subtract the remainder from your STR instead.
 You regenerate 1 MP per hour.

 Some spells require you to win an opposed WIL save against your target.
 If you successfully cast a spell that was opposed by someone’s WIL, increase your WIL by 1 if you fail a second WIL save.